 This was more pronounced in the North, where only 45.6% of children were meeting the physical activity guidelines, compared to 47.3% in the rest of England.
-Perhaps not surprisingly, these sub-optimal levels dropped further during the early part of the COVID-19 pandemic, with a reported 2% decrease across England in 2019/20 130 .
+Perhaps not surprisingly, these sub-optimal levels dropped further during the early part of the COVID-19 pandemic, with a reported 2% decrease across England in 2019/20130.
 The existing gap between the children in the North and elsewhere persisted, with figures falling to 43.7% and 45.3%, respectively.

-The 'systems' that children lived in changed drastically; usual, everyday opportunities to be physically active (active travel to school, playtimes, Physical Education, after-school activities, play in parks and playgrounds, playing with friends, and organised sport and recreation) were no longer available.
-Physical activity behaviours are known to track from childhood into adolescence, then into adulthood, and although the legacy impact of the pandemic on physical activity remains uncertain, it is imperative that we act now to minimise the risks of ill health through inactivity, with a particular focus on addressing inequalities.
+The 'systems' that children lived in changed drastically; usual, Drawing on data from the Active Lives Children and Young People everyday opportunities to be physically active (active travel to school, playtimes, Physical Education, after-school activities, play in parks Survey, Figure 5.2 illustrates that significantly fewer children from and playgrounds, playing with friends, and organised sport and Black, Asian and other ethnic minority backgrounds met physical recreation) were no longer available.
+Physical activity behaviours are activity guidelines prior to and during the COVID-19 pandemic.
+The known to track from childhood into adolescence, then into adulthood, reduction in children meeting guidelines was smaller for White and although the legacy impact of the pandemic on physical activity remains uncertain, it is imperative that we act now to minimise the risks of ill health through inactivity, with a particular focus on addressing inequalities.